How to apply

 - acceptance by a supervisor

-- final approval and offer of admission from the UBC Faculty of Graduate Studies (FOGS)
+- final approval and offer of admission from the UBC Graduate and Postdoctoral Studies (G+PS)

 How to find a supervisor

-Check the Potential Supervisors list for supervisors in Zoology, then contact the faculty member(s) in whose work you are interested.
-If agreeable to both parties, set up an informal application by submitting the following:
+Check the Potential Supervisors list for supervisors in Zoology, then contact via email the faculty member(s) in whose work you are interested and discuss your prospects.
+It is not essential to be in contact with the faculty member(s) before applying, but it is often helpful.

 Applications are reviewed as soon as they are complete, and applicants are encouraged to apply early.
-The formal application deadline for September 2014 admission is 15 January 2014.
+The application deadline for September 2015 admission is 15 January 2015.
 To be considered for various awards, all application materials must be received by January 15th.

 For further information contact the zoology graduate secretary: